Annie Easley: Career

 Throughout her 34-year career at NASA, Easley faced systemic obstacles that were common for women and minorities in STEM fields.
 Despite holding a mathematics degree and taking internal specialization courses, she was not always afforded the same professional development opportunities as her peers.
 For instance, she was denied educational financial aid without explanation and was hired at a lower pay grade than promised.
 In her interview, she was told she would start as a GS-3, but her first paycheck listed her as a GS-2.
 When she questioned it, she was told no GS-3 positions were available.

 In addition to her technical work, Easley served as an Equal Employment Opportunity (EEO) counselor at NASA, helping to mediate and resolve workplace discrimination cases.
 She advocated for inclusive hiring practices and was involved in recruitment outreach to colleges, encouraging more women and minorities to enter engineering and science careers.
 Easley retired from NASA in 1989, leaving behind a legacy of resilience, innovation, and quiet leadership that helped expand the boundaries of who could contribute to scientific advancement at the nation’s space agency.

 Her 34-year career included developing and implementing computer code that analyzed alternative power technologies, supported the Centaur high-energy upper rocket stage, determined solar, wind and energy projects, and identified energy conversion systems and alternative systems to solve energy problems.
 During the 1970s Easley worked on a project examining damage to the ozone layer.
 With massive cuts in the NASA space program, Easley began working on energy problems; her energy assignments included studies to determine the life use of storage batteries, such as those used in electric utility vehicles.
 Her computer applications have been used to identify energy conversion systems that offer the improvement over commercially available technologies.
 Following the energy crisis of the late 1970s, Easley studied the economic advantages of co-generating power plants that obtained byproducts from coal and steam.
-After retiring in 1989, she remained an active participant in the Speaker's Bureau and the Business & Professional Women's association.
+After retiring in 1989, she remained an active participant in the Speaker's Bureau and the Business & Professional Women's Foundation.
 Despite her long career and numerous contributions to research, she was cut out of NASA's promotional photos.
 In response to one such event, Easley responded by saying "I'm out here to do a job and I knew I had the ability to do it, and that's where my focus was, on getting the job done.
 I was not intentionally trying to be a pioneer."